 Anecdotes, but also Data

 In a post called, The Party’s Over for Professional Reviews Leading the Purchase Cycle blogger and marketing guru Danny Brown cites research from by Weber Shandwick and KRC Research that supports his headline.
 Professional reviews, that is the type of product reviews that might be written by the mainstream media, have ceded ground to peer reviews published on online review sites like Yelp.

 “Now, social connections and search play a far greater role in the purchase cycle, often ignoring professional reviews altogether,” wrote Brown.
 The research report itself underscores that point in the second paragraph.
 “One resounding conclusion from our study that CE companies can’t afford to ignore: reviews drive sales.”
 The report is referring to customer reviews.

-CE stands for consumer electronics and while this study is industry specific, it echoes a consistent trend that’s emerged over the last several years across the board.
-For example, a Nielson study in April 2012 found, “Ninety-two percent of consumers around the world say they trust earned media, such as word-of-mouth and recommendations from friends and family, above all other forms of advertising—an increase of 18 percent since 2007.”
+CE stands for consumer electronics and while this study is industry-specific, it echoes a consistent trend that’s emerged over the last several years across the board.
+For example, a Nielson study (link has moved) in April 2012 found, “Ninety-two percent of consumers around the world say they trust earned media, such as word-of-mouth and recommendations from friends and family, above all other forms of advertising—an increase of 18 percent since 2007.”

 The importance of user-generated reviews and the impact on sales is so significant, that businesses are increasingly paying closer attention.
 Yet the medium is still new — especially to many small businesses that are not adept to digital marketing.
 As a result, they often take misguided measures to amend them.
 For example, a moving company sent a threatening letter to one unhappy customer after she posted a negative review on Yelp.